Co-Epi/data-models/simple-api-process-flow.md

 Response: just a confirmation code or error message

 Server assembles all exposure records for each datestamp and (optionally, as we scale) shards them by geohash
-- each BLE Proximity Event UUIDs is truncated to include only the first 64 bits of the version-4 UUIDs
+- each BLE Proximity Event UUIDs is truncated to include only the first 64 bits of the version-4 UUIDs in Exposure Check

 ## Exposure Check (GET)
 - All Exposure Records (with shortened UUIDs) for a given date (and optionally geohash)